Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us022/01.requirements-engineering/Readme.md

 * The new entry must be associated with a green space man aged by the GSM.
 * The new entry must exist in the To-Do list.
 * The new entry on the agenda cannot be a duplicate.
-* The new entry has to have a date in the future for it to be accepted.

 ### 1.4.
 Found out Dependencies